PeterRK/protocache/README.md

 	repeated Vec1D _ = 1;
 }
 ```
 Some features in Protobuf, like Services, are not supported by ProtoCache.
+Message defined without any field or message defined with sparse fields, which means too many field ids are missing, are illegal in ProtoCache.

 ## Code Gen
 ```sh